stjordanis/Identifying-New-Customers-Using-Machine-Learning-for-B2B-sales/README.md

 Uncover hidden opportunity to grow sales faster by finding potential customers that would be interested in buying within a B2B context.
 Therefore, this codebase does not solely have an academic value but also a commercial purpose that delivers high business value as well.

+* This can be used to augment my other project,(AI & Machine Learning For Predictive Lead Scoring)[https://github.com/joehoeller/Machine-Learning-For-Predictive-Lead-Scoring].

 This image below shows the best businesses to contact from an exhastive B2B sales prospecting list in blue:

 ![github-small](performance.png)